anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 RDAP extension identifiers have no explicit structure, and are opaque insofar as no inner-meaning can be "seen" in them.

-RDAP extensions MUST NOT define an extension identifier that when prepended to an underscore character may collide with an existing extension identifier.
+RDAP extensions MUST NOT define an extension identifier that may collide with an existing extension identifier.
 For example, if there were a pre-existing identifier of "foo_bar", another extension could not define the identifier "foo".
 Likewise, if there were a pre-existing identifier of "foo_bar", another extension could not define the identifier "foo_bar_buzz".
 However, an extension could define "foo" if there were a pre-existing definition of "foobar", and vice versa.
+A> issue #49

 For this reason, usage of an underscore character in RDAP extension identifiers is NOT RECOMMENDED.
 Implementers should be aware that many